MHindermann/mas/text/draft.md

 !!
 Give an overview over machine indexing.

 ### Annif
 !!
 Given an intro to Annif.
+Explain that we are using the out of the box version

 ### Implementation

+As explained above, for the prototype we will use the out

 !!
 Explain how to implementation works.

+In addition to the already used algorithms we should also try https://ai.finto.fi/?locale=en

 !!
 Somewhere here we talk about indexing based on title and/or abstract and/or fulltext.
 Fulltext is not yet implemented.
 Some observations to do so: